Molasses Butter

 - Molasses butter can sometimes develop crystals.
 This is normal and delicious.

 Did you make this molasses butter?
 Please rate the recipe and tell me how it went in the comments below.
-Also, stay in touch with me on Instagram, Facebook, and Pinterest to see more delicious food and recipes!
+Also, stay in touch with me on Instagram, Facebook, and Pinterest to see more Nova Scotia recipes and simple comfort food.

 Printable Recipe Card